frederic-perez/AmE-dictionary/data/dictionary.md

 __hoot<sup>1</sup>__ _v_ :seven::hammer: (hooted, hooting) _The driver of the car behind hooted again._
 __hoot<sup>2</sup>__ _n_ :three: __3__ _informal_ One that is hilariously funny: _"Emmett, that skirt is a hoot!"
 (Bobbie Ann Mason)._ _You know, it's a hell of a hoot._
 __hootenanny__ _n_
-__hope against (all) hope__ _idiom_ To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn't going to come home for Christmas, but I'm hoping against hope she'll change her mind._
+__hope against (all) hope__ _idiom_ To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she'll change her mind._
 __hopeful__ _n_ :two::hammer: (hopefuls) _Shanice Williams beat outhundreds of hopefuls to take lead role in 'The Wiz Live!'_
 __Hopi__ _n_
 __hopped cars__